 The bottom line

-Buy the SpyPoint Flex-S if you want the simplest possible end to battery runs, the Bushnell CelluCORE 20 Solar to do it for the least money, the Moultrie Edge 2 Pro + Power Pack for feeder-volume duty, the Tactacam Reveal X 3.0 + panel for maximum reliability with no-glow stealth, and the Vosker V150 when the job is security rather than scouting.
+Buy the SpyPoint Flex-S if you want the simplest possible end to battery runs, the Bushnell CelluCORE 20 Solar to do it for the least money, the Moultrie Edge 2 Pro + Power Pack for feeder-volume duty, the Tactacam Reveal Pro 4.0 + panel for maximum reliability with no-glow stealth, and the Vosker V150 when the job is security rather than scouting.
+A solar panel means fewer battery-door openings, which also happens to be the biggest practical edge for keeping water out — see our best waterproof trail camera rankings, including the newest solar model with the highest IP rating in the category.